 Limitations of SoulBound Tokens

 Based on the submission by Buterin and his co-writers, there have been questions on issues like the loss of keys.
-If you can’t access your original wallet – and the SBTs secured there cannot be transferred to another wallet – will users “lose their soul” forever?
-In addition, the sensitive nature of the information that would be stored there raises serious considerations about the security of using SoulBound Tokens.
+If you can’t access your original wallet – and it is not possible to transfer the SBTs secured there to another wallet – will users “lose their soul” forever?
+In addition, the sensitive nature of storing information there raises serious considerations about the security of using SoulBound Tokens.

 In the case of the former, Buterin and his team show that SBTs have a recovery mechanism designed to make sure kegs are recoverable through a specific “guardian” chosen by the owner of the key.
-For the latter, they state that the SBTs have the option of being public or private, depending on the discretion of the user.
+For the latter, they state that the SBTs have the option of being public or private.
+Which also depends on the discretion of the user.
 This helps to protect the users and their data from online exploitation.

 Apart from the above, people have also speculated about whether these use cases could have negative repercussions, such as the creation of a “social credit system”.
-A type of social credit system, culminating in a social credit rating or blacklist depending on the conduct of the user, is being developed by China.
-Every individual’s online handle will be attached with a real ID and all the data related to that person will be stored online.
-This way, people with problematic histories can be identified easily, something that raises ethical questions about privacy, and how these tokens would be used.
+A type of social credit system, culminating in a social credit rating or blacklist depending on the conduct of the user, is in development by China.
+Every individual’s online handle will be attached with a real ID.
+All the data related to that person will be stored online.
+This way, identifying people with problematic histories can be easily.
+Something that raises ethical questions about privacy, and the potential use of how these tokens.

 The Future of SoulBound Tokens

 Let’s go back to the beginning.
-The goal of blockchain is not just storing value, but allowing regular people to have sovereignty over their data and how it’s used.
-With the rise of SBTs, the average individual is in charge of their data and can decide both how to manage it and who can access it – something that may seem small, but represents a huge step forward from the centralized model of data storage we currently accept.
+The goal of blockchain is not just storing value.
+It is about allowing regular people to have sovereignty over their data and how it’s used.
+With the rise of SBTs, the average individual is in charge of their data.
+They can decide both how to manage it and who can access it.
+Something that may seem small but represents a huge step forward from the centralized model of data storage we currently accept.

 In other words, SBTs are the logical next step in blockchain’s pursuit of true decentralization.
 Where do you think they’ll take us?